Cluster algebras and snake modules: Preliminaries

 The following lemma is well-known. \begin{lemma} Let $m_1, m_2$ be two monomials.
 Then $L(m_1m_2)$ is a sub-quotient of $L(m_1) \otimes L(m_2)$.
-In particular, $\mathscr{M}(L(m_1m_2)) \subseteq \mathscr{M}(L(m_1))\mathscr{M}(L(m_2))$. $\Box$ \end{lemma}
+In particular, $\mathscr{M}(L(m_1m_2)) \subseteq \mathscr{M}(L(m_1))\mathscr{M}(L(m_2))$. \end{lemma}

-A finite-dimensional $U_q\widehat{\mathfrak{g}}$-module $V$ is said to be \textit{special} if and only if $\mathscr{M}(V)$ contains exactly one dominant monomial.
-It is \textit{anti-special} if and only if $\mathscr{M}(V)$ contains exactly one anti-dominant monomial.
-It is \textit{thin} if and only if no $l$-weight space of $V$ has dimension greater than 1.
-Clearly, if a module is special or anti-special, then it is simple.
+A finite-dimensional $U_q\widehat{\mathfrak{g}}$-module $V$ is said to be \textit{special} if $\mathscr{M}(V)$ contains exactly one dominant monomial.
+It is \textit{anti-special} if $\mathscr{M}(V)$ contains exactly one anti-dominant monomial.
+It is \textit{thin} if no $l$-weight space of $V$ has dimension greater than 1.
+Clearly, a special or anti-special module must be simple.

 The elements $A_{i, a} \in \mathcal{P}, i\in I, a\in \mathbb{C}^{\times}$, are defined by

 see \cite{FR98}.
 Let $\mathcal{Q}$ be the subgroup of $\mathcal{P}$ generated by $A_{i, a}, i\in I, a\in \mathbb{C}^{\times}$.
 Let $\mathcal{Q}^{\pm}$ be the monoids generated by $A_{i, a}^{\pm 1}, i\in I, a\in \mathbb{C}^{\times}$.
 There is a partial order $\leq$ on $\mathcal{P}$ in which